-Does Kulicke and Soffa Industries Have A Good ROE?
+Has Kulicke and Soffa Industries, Inc. Been A Good Investment?

 Of course, you might find a fantastic investment by looking elsewhere.
 So take a peek at this free list of interesting companies.